Community influence

 An introduction to community influence

-The notion of community influence underpins much government policy and initiatives:
+The notion of community influence continues to underpin much government policy and initiatives:

 Our perspective on community influence